ITISFoundation/osparc-simcore/.github/PULL_REQUEST_TEMPLATE.md

 WIP: work in progress

-Consider prefix your PR message with an emoticon
-  🐛 bugfix
-  ✨ new feature
-  🔨 refactoring
-  🏗️ maintenance
-  📚 documentation

-or get your emoji from https://gitmoji.dev/

-and append (⚠️ devops) if changes in devops configuration required before deploying -->
+Consider prefix your PR message with an emoji from https://gitmoji.dev/ Append (⚠️ devops) if changes in devops configuration required before deploying -->

 ## What do these changes do?